 - Invest in Companies you Use – Many people like to invest in companies they use and love.
 And many of these companies are listed in the US.
 You can invest in companies like Apple, Netflix, Tesla, Amazon etc.

 - $10 Minimum investment – You can start investing with as little as $10 at a time.
 Because there are no brokerage fees, you are not penalised for investing with smaller amounts.
 This is great for dollar cost averaging!

 eToro offers a similar product to Stake.
-You can invest in US shares and you won’t pay any commissions. eToro is also one of the oldest companies on this list.
+You can invest in real US shares (not CFDs) and you won’t pay any commissions. eToro is also one of the oldest companies on this list.
 They’ve been around since 2007.
 However they’ve only recently added real stock trading for Australian investors.

 Why I like eToro

 - No commissions – buy and sell US shares without any brokerage fees